Woolly mammoth: Dentition

 Woolly mammoths had four functional molar teeth at a time—two in the upper jaw and two in the lower.
 About 23 cm of the crown was within the jaw, and 2.5 cm was above.
 The crown was continually pushed forwards and up as it wore down, comparable to a conveyor belt.
 The teeth had up to 26 separated ridges of enamel, which were themselves covered in "prisms" that were directed towards the chewing surface.
 These were quite wear-resistant and kept together by cementum and dentine.
 A mammoth had six sets of molars throughout a lifetime, which were replaced five times, though a few specimens with a seventh set are known.
 The latter condition could extend the lifespan of the individual, unless the tooth consisted of only a few plates.
 The first molars were about the size of those of a human, 1.3 cm, the third were 15 cm long, and the sixth were about 30 cm long and weighed 1.8 kg.
 The molars grew larger and contained more ridges with each replacement.
+Also, the functional area of their molars increased in concert with their overall body mass as they grew early on in their life history, but it later sharply declined as they aged and reached senility.
 The woolly mammoth is considered to have had the most complex molars of any elephant.